 You’ll graduate ready for exciting career prospects across a range of industries - as well as the confidence to stand up and make the difference our world needs to survive.

 Work Integrated Learning is a guaranteed part of all our bachelor degrees.
-This double degree has two units where you’ll have Work Integrated Learning opportunities.
-Challenges in Science (NPS30003), you’ll work on an individual research project to develop valuable research and development skills.
-In your second year, in the Skills and Strategies for Social Change core arts unit, collaborate with fellow students and community, civil society and industry partners to create real campaigns for real social change.
+This double degree has four units where you’ll have Work Integrated Learning opportunities.
+You'll apply your learning in three project units related to science in professionally focused, industry-linked projects throughout your degree.
+In your second year, in the Skills and Strategies for Social Change core arts unit, you'll collaborate with fellow students and community, civil society and industry partners to create real campaigns for real social change.

 - Semester 1 - 28 February 2022